Master of Architecture

 The MArch program engages the challenges facing architecture today with a curriculum focused on innovation, responsiveness and critical thinking.

-Students are challenged to develop design approaches that engage cutting edge digital tools to address the challenges facing our built environments across many scales.
-This takes place within Alberta’s only accredited school of architecture, which prepares students to become licensed architects not only in Alberta, but in jurisdictions in all of North America and the European Union.
+Students are challenged to develop design approaches that engage cutting-edge digital tools to address issues facing our built environments across many scales.
+At Alberta’s only accredited school of architecture, SAPL prepares students to become licensed architects in North America and the European Union.

 Message from the Associate Dean (Architecture)